 Let's take a look at five ways companies are using the revolutionary technology to impact the customer experience positively:

-Performing "Daredevil" Safety Training or Tests Without Risking InjuryTraditionally, many companies that make workplace safety equipment encounter difficulty demonstrating the reliability or application of their products.
+Performing "Daredevil" Safety Training or Tests Without Risking InjuryTraditionally, many companies that make workplace safety equipment encounter difficulty demonstrating the trustworthiness or application of their products.
 While PowerPoint can help customers see that they're safe working at height while wearing protective gear, it can't get them to "feel" or experience the product and its usefulness.
 In some cases, personnel operating from risky elevated platforms have to learn on the job how to use fall protection equipment.
 These scenarios are undesirable to both the equipment manufacturer and the customer.

 VR flips the paradigm by letting companies showcase how their workplace safety products function without exposing customers to danger.
 A recent case in point is MSA, a U.S-based fall protection dealer.
 The company has a VR system that immerses a user through the safety process.
 It demonstrates how to strap up, and it lets the customer "walk around" on a building's roof and even "experience" a fall from up there, without having to go up there physically!